Deming Chen is new co-director of IBM-IIDAI

 Grainger Engineering Affiliations

 Deming Chen joined the Illinois Grainger Electrical and Computer Engineering department in 2005 and has been a full professor since 2015.
 Additionally, he is a research professor in the Coordinated Science Laboratory, an affiliate professor in the Computer Science department, and the director of AMD-Xilinx Center of Excellence.
-In addition, he has been a seconded faculty member for the Illinois ARCS center in Singapore since March 2010.He is a fellow of the Materials Research Society, the American Physical Society, the American Association for the Advancement of Science, and a member of the American Academy of Arts and Sciences in 2023.
+In addition, he has been a seconded faculty member for the Illinois ARCS center in Singapore since March 2010.
+He is an IEEE Fellow, an ACM Distinguished Speaker, and the Editor-in-Chief of ACM Transactions on Reconfigurable Technology and Systems (TRETS).

 David Cahill is the Grainger Distinguished Chair in Engineering, professor of Materials Science and Engineering (MatSE), and was co-Director of the IBM Illinois Discovery Accelerator Institute from 2021-2024.
-He is an associate professor in the department of MatSe and was the department head of MatSE from 2010 to 2018.
+He is a professor in the department of MatSe and was the department head of MatSE from 2010 to 2018.
+He is a fellow of the Materials Research Society, the American Physical Society, the American Association for the Advancement of Science, and a member of the American Academy of Arts and Sciences in 2023.

 Lav Varshney is an associate professor in the department of Electrical and Computer Engineering and the Coordinated Science Laboratory, with further affiliations in Computer Science, Neuroscience, Industrial and Enterprise Systems Engineering, Digital Agriculture, and the Beckman Institute for Advanced Science and Technology.
 Additionally, he is a Center for Advanced Study Fellow at the University.

 The Grainger College of Engineering IBM- Illinois Discovery Accelerator Institute is a 10-year collaboration between IBM, the state of Illinois and the University funded by a $200 million investment.
-The institute works to increase access to technology education and improve skill development to enable advancements in areas of technology like hybrid cloud and AI, quantum computing, accelerated materials, discovery, and sustainability.
+The institute works to increase access to technology education and improve skill development to enable advancements in areas of technology like hybrid cloud and AI, quantum computing, accelerated materials discovery, and sustainability.
 The goal of these breakthroughs is discovering solutions to global challenges.

 Share this story